 It is important that all skaters (in a program, a lesson or practicing) remember that they must always be looking around them while they are skating.
 Everyone plays a role to maintain safety while on the ice.
 There is no exception to this rule.

-1. The following order determines the right of way during scheduled sessions:
+- The following order determines the right of way during scheduled sessions:

 A. A skater whose music is being played and is skating to a program.

 B. A skater who is receiving a lesson.
 If the harness is in use, be aware and avoid that area.

 C. Skaters who are practicing on their own.
 As many skaters are moving on the ice at the same time, all skaters should be mindful to those jumping and spinning and be aware of their surroundings.
 It is every skater’s responsibility for watching where they are going, no exceptions.

 Note: Experienced and older skaters should be mindful of less experienced or younger skaters and set an example as to when and how to yield to other skaters.
 Remember that all skaters were beginners once.